Table of Contents

 Icterus, pain in the right upper abdomen and fever may occur especially in case of an alcoholic fatty liver hepatitis (ASH).
 The liver parenchyma usually appears more hyperechoic, therefore lighter, during ultrasound than the adjacent right kidney’s parenchyma.
 Weight normalization, optimal diabetes adjustments, exercise and strict alcohol abstinence are common therapy recommendations.
 Fatty liver and fatty liver hepatitis are still reversible whereas the third state, the micronodular liver cirrhosis, is irreversible.

 Hepatitis is an inflammation of the liver with various causes, can result in liver failure or liver cirrhosis (see above).
 An inflammation of the liver is mostly caused by a virus infection or an autoimmune disorder.

-The most common virus strains causing hepatitis are the virus types A-E. There are only a few cases reporting CMV, EBV and unknown hepatitis virus strains as causing factors.
+The most common virus strains causing hepatitis are virus types A-E. There are only a few cases reporting CMV, EBV and unknown hepatitis virus strain as causing factors.
 Hepatitis A and E get transmitted fecal-oral (contaminated water and foods).
 However, hepatitis B-D is transmitted parenteral (blood and sexual contact).

-The prodromal stage, lasting two to seven days, are clinically defined by general symptoms like fever, fatigue and joint pain.
-Nausea, vomiting and discomfort in the right upper abdomen may appear as well.
+The prodromal stage, lasting two to seven days, is clinically defined by general symptoms like fever, fatigue and joint pain.
+Nausea, vomiting, and discomfort in the right upper abdomen may appear as well.

 Alterations of the immune system may lead to immune cells attacking hepatocytes, resulting in significant physical complaints.
 This disease is often associated with other autoimmune diseases like autoimmune thyroiditis, vasculitis or chronic inflammatory bowel diseases.
 Patients have to undergo lifelong immunosuppressive therapy since without this treatment the prognosis of autoimmune hepatitis would be dismal.